The William Stewart Building for Applied Sciences

 Tree protection plans are in place, and the project team has taken steps to ensure the safety and preservation of Cottams’s Gulch, which will remain open and accessible during construction.
 In addition, the project team is working with Simmons Pioneer Memorial Theater leadership to ensure construction does not affect theater activities.

-• Project construction timeline: October 2022 – August 2024
+• October 2022 – August 2025